HeringtonPress/Systems/OneLastCoin/OneLastCoin.md

 **FEAST** Spend a watch cooking and eating a feast.

 **DELVE** Unless obviously more time is taken, Delving into and exiting a dungeon takes a Watch.

+**REST** Take a moment to recuperate, lose all Stress, but the GM will roll for Omens twice.
 ### Vehicles
+Riding a mount or vehicle reduces all Stress received by 1.

 Vehicles moving through Difficult or worse terrain have a 1-6 chance of breaking, which requires a Watch to fix.
 ## Delving
 ### The Underclock
-It starts at 20 when you walk into a dungeon.
-When it reaches 0, an Encounter happens.
+Beginning at 20 when you enter a dungeon, when it reaches 0, an Encounter happens.

 You will periodically roll a six-sided Underworld die and subtract it from the Underclock whenever the party expends time or noise.
 Examples of actions that provoke an Underclock Roll:
 - Exploring a new room (including long hallways).